Alluxio/alluxio/docs/en/operation/Performance-Tuning.md

 </tr>
 </table>

-Increasing the batch time can improve metadata throughput but reduce metadata latency.
+Increasing the batch time can improve master throughput for update/write RPCs, but may also increase the latency for those update/write RPCs.
-Setting a larger timeout value helps keep the master alive if the journal source is unavailable for an extended duration.
+Setting a larger timeout value helps keep the master alive if the journal writing location is unavailable for an extended duration.

 ### Journal garbage collection